-Common stocks of unconsolidated subsidiaries, primarily MMHLLC and MassMutual International LLC (MMI), are accounted for using the statutory equity method.
-The Company accounts for the value of MMHLLC and MMI at its underlying U.S. GAAP equity value adjusted to remove certain nonadmitted and intangible assets.
-MMHLLC's value is also adjusted by a portion of its noncontrolling interests (NCI) after consideration of MMHLLC's fair value and the Company's capital levels.
+Common stocks of unconsolidated subsidiaries, primarily MMHLLC, are accounted for using the statutory equity method.
+The Company accounts for the value of MMHLLC at its underlying U.S. GAAP equity value, adjusted by a portion of its noncontrolling interests (NCI) after consideration of MMHLLC's fair value and the Company's capital levels.
 The Division has affirmed the statutory recognition of the Company's application of the NCI guidelines in MMHLLC's statutory carrying value.
-However, the Company has limited this recognition to \$2,703 million as of December 31, 2017 and \$2,675 million as of December 31, 2016.
-Operating results, less dividends declared, for MMHLLC are reflected as net unrealized capital gains (losses) in the Consolidated Statutory Statements of Changes in Surplus.
+However, the Company has limited this recognition to \$2,749 million as of December 31, 2018 and \$2,703 million as of December 31, 2017.
+Operating results, less dividends declared, for MMHLLC is reflected as net unrealized capital gains (losses) in the Consolidated Statutory Statements of Changes in Surplus.
 Dividends declared from MMHLLC are recorded in net investment income when declared and are limited to MMHLLC's U.S. GAAP retained earnings.
 The cost basis of common stocks - subsidiaries and affiliates is adjusted for impairments deemed to be other than temporary.